owhite/balancing-robot-notes/DOCS/nov16_IMU.md

 | **Problematic**            | >2.0 sustained | Likely resonance or poor mounting |

+## Additional filtering

-A chunk of time has gone by and the MPU6050 is behaving really poorly when the bot is trying to balance.
+A chunk of time has gone by and the **MPU6050 is behaving really poorly when the bot is trying to balance**.
 When the controller is on there is no way to get RMS down to a reasonable level, and almost as worse **readings for the tilt position of the robot were terrible**.
 This led to me switching to using an ICM-42688, and applying Mahony filtering.

 A Mahony filter is a lightweight, quaternion-based sensor fusion algorithm used to estimate 3-D orientation from an IMU.
 It combines gyroscope and accelerometer measurements in a way that: